falamous/dotfiles/README.md

 - can copy and chown files from specified directory

 ## A word of warning
 This installs A LOT OF stuff.
-The final memory footprint of the installation is around 20G, so if you want to use this pick and choose what you actually care to install.
+The final disk footprint is around 20G, so if you want to use this, pick and choose what you actually care to install.